Plants are essential to everyone's lives. Welcome to Plantlife.

-For now volunteers will continue to use our familiar list of 99 species.
-Later this year we’ll send a new list with an increased number of 400 species to everyone who is registered for Wildflowers Count.
-Species are sorted into habitats, and even though we have increased the species list, at any one time and in any one habitat you will only be looking for between 20 and 30 species.
+Surveyors will be working on an increased number of 400 species.
+These species are sorted into habitats, and even though we have increased the species list, at any one time and in any one habitat you will only be looking for between 20 and 30 species.

 There are 4 levels to the new survey.
-The idea is that volunteers can choose the one that best suits their current knowledge and potentially, over time, they can progress up through the levels.
+Volunteers can choose the one that best suits their current knowledge and potentially, over time, they can progress up through the levels.

 1) Wildflowers Path

 This is a straightforward and enjoyable 1km walk that you devise yourself within your allocated 1km square.
-Simply record what you see from our list of common wild flowers.
-There will eventually be a list of 200 species which we are asking people to record.
-But remember species are sorted by habitat so you will never be recording all 200.
+Simply record what you see from a list of 200 common wild flowers (species are sorted by habitat so you will never be recording all 200!)

 2) Wildflowers Plots

 Within the 1km square allocated to you, we will ask you to survey a minimum of 3 and a maximum of 5, plots in different habitats.
 Again we will be asking you to look out for 200 species.